MSc in Structural Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 Career Opportunities

-Graduates of an MSc in Structural Engineering program may find employment in a variety of settings, including engineering consulting firms, construction companies, and government agencies.
+Graduates of an MSc in Structural Engineering program may find employment in various settings, including engineering consulting firms, construction companies, and government agencies.
 Some common job titles for structural engineers include:

 • Civil Engineer